kampta/jekyll-now/_posts/2021-09-28-patch-game.md

   </div>

 ```
-@inproceedings{gupta2020improved,
+@inproceedings{gupta2021patchgame,
-  title={Layout Generation and Completion with Self-attention},
+  title={PatchGame: Learning to Signal Mid-level Patches in Referential Games},
-  author={Gupta, Kamal and Achille, Alessandro and Lazarow, Justin and Davis, Larry and Mahadevan, Vijay and Shrivastava, Abhinav},
+  author={Gupta, Kamal and Somepalli, Gowthami and Gupta, Anubhav and Jayasundara, Vinoj and Zwicker, Matthias and Shrivastava, Abhinav},
-  journal={arXiv preprint arXiv:2006.14615},
+  journal={Advances in Neural Information Processing Systems},
-  year={2020}
+  year={2021}
 }
 ```